Winnie Mandela, South African anti-apartheid activist, dies at 81

 "Mrs. Madikizela-Mandela was one of the greatest icons of the struggle against apartheid," the statement said.
 "She fought valiantly against the apartheid state and sacrificed her life for the freedom of the country."

-The outspoken campaigner was known as the "Mother of the Nation" because of her struggle against white minority rule in South Africa.
+Madikizela-Mandela was known as the "Mother of the Nation" because of her struggle against white minority rule in South Africa.

 She was married to Nelson Mandela for 38 years, including the 27 years he was imprisoned on an island near Cape Town.